CodePushGo/website/src/content/blog/en/creating-and-deleting-update-channels-in-capacitor.md

 ### Creating a New Channel

-To set up a channel using Capgo CLI, follow these steps:
+To set up a channel using CodePushGo CLI, follow these steps:

 1.  **Initialize the Channel**: Open your terminal and run the following command: